zdennis/activerecord-import/README.markdown

 If you're familiar with ActiveRecord you're probably familiar with its timestamp columns: created_at, created_on, updated_at, updated_on, etc. When importing data the timestamp fields will continue to work as expected and each timestamp column will be set.

-Should you wish to specify those columns, you may use the option @timestamps: false@.
+Should you wish to specify those columns, you may use the option `timestamps: false`.

-However, it is also possible to set just @:created_at@ in specific records.
-In this case despite using @timestamps: true@,  @:created_at@ will be updated only in records where that field is @nil@.
-Same rule applies for record associations when enabling the option @recursive: true@.
+However, it is also possible to set just `:created_at` in specific records.
+In this case despite using `timestamps: true`,  `:created_at` will be updated only in records where that field is `nil`.
+Same rule applies for record associations when enabling the option `recursive: true`.

-If you are using custom time zones, these will be respected when performing imports as well as long as @ActiveRecord::Base.default_timezone@ is set, which for practically all Rails apps it is
+If you are using custom time zones, these will be respected when performing imports as well as long as `ActiveRecord::Base.default_timezone` is set, which for practically all Rails apps it is

 ### Callbacks